 This article describes how to configure MIME Types for a WebCID (central installation directory) using Windows Server 2008 and IIS (Internet Information Services) 7.0 and 8.0.

-If you need to configure MIME types on Windows 2000 or Windows 2003, and IIS version 6, refer to the relevant section in the knowledgebase article Sophos Anti-Virus for Windows: How to create a web CID.
+If you need to configure MIME types on Windows 2003, and IIS version 6, refer to the relevant section in the knowledgebase article Sophos Anti-Virus for Windows: How to create a web CID.

 Important: We recommend referring to this article at regular intervals as the list of MIME type extensions is subject to change.

 Only files with extensions registered in the IIS 7.0/8.0 MIME type list will be served.
 All extensions must be listed, along with an accepted Content-type. (".txt" and "text/plain" for example).
 You will receive an HTTP Error 403.3 - Not Found error if the file extension is not allowed.

 This is best practice, as all unknown extensions will be blocked by default, and you must explicitly whitelist an extension in order to allow access.
 (Please see http://learn.iis.net/ for more information).